ernesto-jimenez/gocompatible/README.md

   --from v1.0 --to v1.1.1

 Available Commands:
   dependents  List all packages we can find depending on the given package diff        Compare what depending packages break between two diffent revisions test        Run tests for all depending packages

 Flags:
-  -f, --filter string   select dependents within the given path
+  -d, --docker          run the command in a docker container -f, --filter string   select dependents within the given path
       --godoc           find dependents in godoc.org -h, --help            help for gocompatible